ShinySideDown13/steam-using-gamescope-guide/docs/GUIDE.md

   >
   > `exec /usr/bin/steamos-update "$0"`

-* Uisng the terminal, set the permissions of the scripts with execute and copy them to the following
+* Using the terminal, set the permissions of the scripts with execute and copy them to the following

   > `chmod +x ~/Developer/steamos-update`